São Vicente

 Food and Drink

-São Vicente is an island so you will find some nice restaurant where you can eat incredible fresh fish, and that’s the best meals you can get.
-Otherwise, chicken, rice, sandwiches are all easy to find.
-You can find good beer and great wine from Fogo Island around here as well; the wine is tasty but it pretty expensive for Cape Verde.
-While you are here, you need to try a standard Cape Verde drink called “Ponche de Mel” (which is a mixture of brandy, honey, lemon, and cinnamon) and that you can drink after your meal.
+São Vicente is an island where you can find some excellent restaurants serving incredible fresh fish, among the best meals you can enjoy.
+Additionally, chicken, rice, and sandwiches are widely available.
+You can also find good beer and great wine from Fogo Island; the wine is tasty but pretty expensive for Cape Verde.
+While you’re here, try a traditional Cape Verdean drink called “Ponche de Mel,” a mixture of brandy, honey, lemon, and cinnamon.
+It’s a delightful drink to enjoy after your meal.

 Nightlife